English Short Stories

 What she saw made her heart tremble.
 There were cries, darkness, and endless suffering.
 People were hungry, frightened, and hopeless.

-At the center of Hell hung a large pot suspended high above the ground — filled with delicious sweet rice pudding (kheer).
+At the centre of Hell hung a large pot suspended high above the ground — filled with delicious, sweet rice pudding (kheer).

 The aroma filled the air, yet everyone below was starving.